jzl0166/NLIDB/README.md

-# data-augmentation
+# NLIDB
-Data augmentation for NLIDB task
+a NLIDB seq2seq model that achieves high transfer-ability.